List of Gargoyles characters

-This page contains a list of characters in the animated television series Gargoyles, its non-canon season titled Gargoyles: The Goliath Chronicles, and the spinoff comic books Gargoyles (SLG comic) and Gargoyles: Bad Guys.
+This page contains a list of characters in the animated television series Gargoyles (1994–97), the non-canon and the spinoff comic books.

 Gargoyles

 Several clans of gargoyles exist worldwide, and each clan has distinct cultural and morphological characteristics.
 All gargoyle clans are alike in that each has a particular item, area, or concept that they strive to protect.
 They are fierce warriors and are incredibly powerful and resilient; their appearance and ferocity often means that humans vilify them as demons and monsters.
 Most of the world's gargoyle clans do not peacefully co-exist with humans.

 Gargoyles are particularly notable for entering a sort of stone hibernation, called "stone sleep", during the day, during which they resemble Gothic statues.
+While the process is timed precisely to the times of sunset and sunrise, dormant gargoyles who are transported rapidly to different time zones experience a variation of jet lag which can significantly affect the time of their arousal, as well as causing some nausea until their circadian rhythms rapidly adapt.
 During daylight, they can quickly heal from injury and illness, and are protected from most natural threats.
 However, this state makes them easy targets for destruction by their enemies and humans who hate them.
-The geneticist Anton Sevarius postulated that, in this hibernation, they absorb solar radiation that allows them to store energy; otherwise, he concluded, the strenuous activity of gliding would require a nutritional intake equivalent to eating three cows a day.
+The geneticist Anton Sevarius surmised that, in this hibernation, they absorb solar radiation that allows them to store energy; otherwise, he concluded, the strenuous activity of gliding would require a nutritional intake equivalent to eating three cows a day.
 Damage during stone sleep can be fatal to a gargoyle.
-If a gargoyle dies during its hibernation like it being shattered to many pieces, its body will remain stone.
+If a gargoyle dies during its hibernation, such as by being shattered to pieces, its body will remain stone.

 Gargoyles, despite having large wings, can only fly by gliding on updrafts and on the wind.
 They have sharp claws that can dig into any kind of solid surface, and they can use these to climb vertical surfaces.
 They are also excellent swimmers.

 While not inherently immortal, gargoyles can be extremely long-lived, a result of stone sleep slowing their aging process until they wake again the following night.
 Even in old age, they are not as frail and incapacitated as other creatures.
 Because they spend half their day asleep as stone, they age at half the rate of a human, thus living twice as long.

 A subgroup of gargoyles are gargoyle beasts, who are typically quadrupedal and behave like domestic animals.
 Though they are smarter than mundane animals, they are not as intelligent as humans or gargoyles.

 The Manhattan Clan

 The Manhattan Clan are the protagonists of the series.
-The original members of the group were made up of the remnants of the Wyvern Clan that weren't shattered.
+The original members of the group were made up of the remnants of the Wyvern Clan that were not shattered.
 They later gained new members as the series progressed.